 Dissertation Group Facilitators will

-- Lead a 45-60 minute discussion at the beginning of each session, and a 15-minute check-in at the end of each session
+- Lead a 45-60 minute discussion at the beginning of each session (Foundation Group Facilitators only), and a 15-minute check-in at the start and end of each session

 - Facilitate group discussion of goals, strategies, and long-term writing plans